 The leaf of Adhatoda vasica has 14 pairs of veins while A. beddomei has only 8 pairs.
-The lanceolate leaf has prominent mid-rib.
+The lanceolate leaf has a prominent mid-rib.

 The length of a leaf is in the range of 10 to 15 centimeters while the width is around 5 centimeters.
 Tender leaves are hairy.

 The white flowers appear as inflorescence with pink linings.
-They occur along spikes with numerous green bracts.
+They occur along with spikes with numerous green bracts.

 Each fruit contain up to four seeds which are brown in color.